MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 0 9 36 81
 ```

-The first range adaptor, `std::views::filter`, provides a view that contains the elements from `input` that are divisible by three.
-The other range adaptor, `std::views::transform`, takes the view that contains the elements divisible by three and provides a view of the square of those elements.
+The first range adaptor, [`filter`](filter-view-class.md), provides a view that contains the elements from `input` that are divisible by three.
+The other range adaptor, [`transform`](transform-view-class.md), takes the view that contains the elements divisible by three and provides a view of the square of those elements.

 When a range adaptor produces a view, it doesn't incur the cost of transforming every element in the range to produce that view.
 The cost to process an element in the view is paid only when you access that element.

 Creating a view only prepares to do work in the future.
 In the previous example, creating the view doesn't result in finding all the elements divisible by three.
 It also doesn't square the elements that it finds.
 That work happens only when you access an element in the view.

 Elements of a view are usually the actual elements of the range that are used to create the view.
-The view usually doesn't own the elements (`owning_view` is an exception); it just refers to them.
+The view usually doesn't own the elements ([`owning_view`](owning-view-class.md) is an exception); it just refers to them.
 Changing an element changes that element in the range that the view was created from.
 The following example shows this behavior:

 ```cpp
 #include <algorithm>